zbchristian/simple-GPS-Data-Server/GPSTracker/README.txt

 Installation
 ------------
-- copy all files in gpstracker_webapp folder to web space folder (e.g. gpstracker)
+- copy all files in webapp folder to web space folder (for example gpstracker)
 - create corresponding entry in webserver config to allow web access and php to run
 - adjust main .htaccess file (rewrite rules)
 - access control for admin interface